latest nhpb_banner 1__compressed2

 Help with Medical Bills

 The federal government funded ADAP serves as a program that is known as the payer of last resort.
-What that means is that the program provides free prescription medications to patients.
+What that means is that the program provides low-cost, heavily discounted or free prescription medications to patients.
 Or in some cases the program may pay for the health insurance premiums, medical or hospital bills or maintenance for people with HIV/AIDS when no other funding source is available to them.

 The free prescription drug medications that are provided through AIDS Drug Assistance Program can help patients with AIDS or HIV live longer by treating the symptoms of the HIV infection.
 In addition, the ADAP can even help individuals who have limited health insurance or who have a Medicaid spend down requirement as part of their government insurance program.